Site update log

 2008 Nov.
 24: The Soyuz launch vehicle with the Progress cargo ship was rolled out from Site 112 to the launch pad at Site 1 in Baikonur.

 2008 Nov.
-26, 15:38:36 Moscow Time: The Progress M-01M cargo ship to lift off from Baikonur cosmodrome.
+26, 15:38:36 Moscow Time: The Progress M-01M cargo ship to lift off from Baikonur Cosmodrome.

 The cargo ship reaches orbit, but an antenna deploys with a delay